Darkstar-GmbH/.github/profile/README.md

 # Contribution

-If you are interested in what we are doing you can of course every time leave comments or drop us a line per [mail](mailto:admin@darkstar-developments.io).
+If you are interested in what we are doing you can of course every time leave comments in the [discussion forum](https://github.com/orgs/Darkstar-GmbH/discussions) or drop us a line per [mail](mailto:admin@darkstar-developments.io).
 We highly appreciate your interest in our efforts and projects and would also like to team up.
 Don't hesitate to write us.

 # Forks and Stars